A Question for Caudill Seed

 This is not a market withdrawal situation.
 There are 228 confirmed illnesses in 13 states.
 These are human beings who have been exposed to something that can kill them.

-Moreover, I've done some research to find out that alfalfa sprout seeds have an extremely long "shelf-life"--we're talking years--the significance of which fact needs very little explanation here.
-If Caudill Seed doesn't act quickly and, this time, with resolute action that is not done for purely PR purposes, but to actually PREVENT THE FURTHER SPREAD OF DISEASE, we may be having this same discussion for months.
+Moreover, I’ve done some research to find out that alfalfa sprout seeds have an extremely long "shelf-life"–we’re talking years–the significance of which fact needs very little explanation here.
+If Caudill Seed doesn’t act quickly and, this time, with resolute action that is not done for purely PR purposes, but to actually PREVENT THE FURTHER SPREAD OF DISEASE, we may be having this same discussion for months.
 A Class I Recall was, and remains, warranted.

-It is actions like this--which amount to little more than veneers of concern by foodmanufacturers--that keep Marler Clark in business.
+It is actions like this–which amount to little more than veneers of concern by foodmanufacturers–that keep Marler Clark in business.